 Already heavily entwined with alcohol throughout high school, he graduated college and immediately plunged into a materialistic lifestyle.
 After starting as a runner on the floor of the Chicago Board Options Exchange (CBOE), the work week’s adrenaline rush was as pleasurable as the weekend alcohol binges.
 By his thirties, he had everything he wanted–except freedom.
 After hitting bottom, he rebuilt…first himself, and then his life.

 That process of reconstruction took him down a very different road.
 David earned a Masters of Addiction Studies degree and received Addiction Counseling licensing in Wisconsin, Illinois, and Minnesota.
 He was also granted the certification of Master Addiction Counselor (MAC) by NAADAC (National Association for Alcoholism and Drug Abuse Counselors).
 Today, he is an independent addiction consultant, where he engages and empowers others as they struggle with their own or a loved one’s substance use disorders and mental illnesses, and the issues particular to lifelong recovery.
-He hopes Parallel Universes will open new channels for discussions about how to assist the under-served populations of those with developmental interruptions – traumatized individuals, adoptees, orphans, fostered persons, relinquished individuals, alcoholics, addicts, and their families and colleagues.
+He hopes Relinquishment and Addiction: What Trauma Has to Do With It and Parallel Universes: The Story of Rebirth will open new channels for discussions about how to assist the under-served populations of those with developmental interruptions – traumatized individuals, adoptees, orphans, fostered persons, relinquished individuals, alcoholics, addicts, and their families and colleagues.

 Bohl is a graduate of the University of South Florida and Hazelden Betty Ford Graduate School of Addiction Studies.
 David is a member of the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), American Adoption Congress (AAC), and Concerned United Birthparents (CUB).
 Today, the author lives with his wife in Milwaukee, Wisconsin.
 He is a current or former member of a number of national and regional sailing and yachting associations.
 Bohl’s volunteerism through the Salvation Army, in the recovery community, and through a variety of sailing and yachting clubs has touched individuals from many walks of life.